MarFoLeigh/academic-kickstart2.0/content/post/09-17-2019-devlog-one.md

 ---
-title: "Devlog One: Messing things up"
+title: "Devlog One: Messing Things Up"
 summary: A detailed account of how this site almost wasn't
 date: "2019-09-12"